-One of the most popular things to do in Lac Temiscouata National Park is enjoying the water.
+One of the most popular things to do in Lac Temiscouata National Park is enjoy the water.
 The campgrounds offer kayak, canoe, and paddleboard rentals, and guests can get out on the water on either Lac Temiscouata or Grand Lac Touladi.

 There are a few more options for paddling in Lac Temiscouata National Park, including Petit Lac Touladi, Lac Rond, and Lac Croche.